/* Rambling Owl addition to remove page titles from blogs */

 Three wrecks wash up in Southend ....

-Bod phoned Dean to inform him to bring the knacker van and pick up three carcasses.
-There was an hotel in the middle distance and Bod half heartedly suggested an end of the walk pint.
+Bod phoned Dean to bring what he called the knacker van and collect three carcasses.
+Then Bod half-heartedly suggested an end-of-walk pint at the hotel in the middle distance.
 I would never have believed that a proposal to visit a bar could produce such active revulsion in me.
-I told Bod where to get off.
+I told him where to get off.

-However, we were forced to move again as Bod had had to arrange for our pick up to be in Southend itself.
-He strode off, as stout as ever, but I had seized up horribly and it took some moments to smooth out the contortions that wracked me.
-Jo and I limped along some way behind Bod as he marched off.
-Slowly, we made our way towards the village.
-I was willing Dean to turn up and nearly shouted a hoorah when his taxi swung into sight.
-He picked up Bod and then trundled down towards us and we climbed aboard.
-Dean had obviously witnessed mine and Jo's careful
+However, we had to move again regardless, because Dean needed to collect us in Southend itself.
+Bod strode off as stout as ever.
+It took me some moments to smooth out the contortions wracking me.
+Jo and I limped along some way behind as Bod marched ahead.
+I was willing Dean to appear and nearly shouted when his taxi swung into sight.
+He picked up Bod and trundled down toward us and we climbed aboard.

 "How did it go today?"